ohMySol/FarawayValidator/README.md

 git https://github.com/ohMySol/FarawayValidator
 ```
 2. Set up .env file:
 Take a look in `.env.example` file.
 It is listed all necessary environment variables that should be set up to run a project successfully.
+For local testing it is enough to set up just `LOCAL_ADMIN_PK`.
 3. Upload .env variables to shell:
 ```
 $ source .env